 The Tea Party movement is a populist branch of conservative Republicans.
 It opposes government spending, taxation, and regulation.
-That's how the government infringes on Americans' personal liberties as outlined in the Constitution.
+The organization believes that these are how the government infringes on Americans' personal liberties as outlined in the Constitution.

-They consider themselves full members of the Republican Party, who want to move it back to a more pure form of conservatism.
+Although they consider themselves full members of the Republican Party, they want to move it back to a more pure form of conservatism.
 They feel threatened by the new demographics in America, as symbolized by President Obama's election.
 They sense they are becoming a minority regarding their religion, values, and way of life.
-(Source: Washington Post, Galston: The Tea Party and the GOP Crackup, October 15, 2013)

 The Tea Party's Economic Platform